Tokyo subway sarin attack: Early attempts to seize power

 Asahara had experienced delusions of grandeur as early as 1985.
 In his meditation sessions during this time, he claimed that the god Shiva had been revealed to him, and had appointed him 'Abiraketsu no Mikoto' ('The god of light who leads the armies of the gods'), who was to build the Kingdom of Shambhala, a utopian society made up of those who had developed 'psychic powers'.

 In 1990, Asahara announced that the group would run 25 candidates in the election that year to the Japanese Diet, under the banner of Shinrito (真理党, "Truth Party").
-Despite showing confidence in their ability to gain seats in the diet, the party received only 1,783 votes; the failure to achieve power legitimately, blamed by Asahara on an external conspiracy propagated by "Freemasons and Jews", caused him to order the cult to produce botulinum and phosgene in order to overthrow the Japanese government.
-As members became disillusioned with the group (following contact with the outside world made during the election campaign) and defected, an attitude among the remaining members that 'the unenlightened' did not deserve salvation became accepted.
+Despite showing confidence in their ability to gain seats in the diet, the party received only 1,783 votes.
+The failure to achieve power legitimately, blamed by Asahara on an external conspiracy propagated by "Freemasons and Jews", caused him to order the cult to produce botulinum and phosgene in order to overthrow the Japanese government.
+As members became disillusioned with the group, following contact with the outside world made during the election campaign, and defected, an attitude among the remaining members that 'the unenlightened' did not deserve salvation became accepted.

 Attempts to stockpile botulinum toxin proved unsuccessful.
 Seiichi Endo – one of the members tasked with acquiring botulinum toxin – collected soil samples from the Ishikari River, and attempted to produce the toxin using three 10,000 L capacity fermenters.
-In total, around 50 batches of 9,000 L of a crude broth were produced – however, the cult did not attempt to purify the broth (which mostly would have consisted of bacterial cultivation media; one member even fell into one of the fermenters and nearly drowned, but otherwise suffered no ill effects).
+In total, around 50 batches of 9,000 L of a crude broth were produced – however, the cult did not attempt to purify the broth, which mostly would have consisted of bacterial cultivation media.
+One member fell into one of the fermenters and nearly drowned, but otherwise suffered no ill effects.